knocte/2fsharp/README.md

 # Guide for C# devs to learn F# real FAST

 This guide is mostly samples based.
-It will take you 10minutes of your time and you by understanding it you will already get a hang of 80% of the language.
+It will take you 10minutes of your time and by understanding it you will already get a hang of 80% of the language.

 ### Example 1: Basic function declarations and implementation